PicoCreator/2nd-brain/A - TechTalkCTO/P - Introducing Series/AI in Q42022/High level draft of the article.md

 Understnadbly, the above is confusing, so let me elaborate...

-To understand better, lets start with an oversimplified explaination on how these AI models fundementally work.
+lets start with an oversimplified explaination on how these AI models fundementally work.
 By using a human analogies, which you may have relatable real life experience with.

 > First the AI is given a giant dataset, of many articles (or images) scrapped from the internet from various different sources.
 Which is used to provide the foundation, of all its knowledge, loosely connected together.
 >